lizconlan/lizconlan.github.com/_posts/2013-09-22-experiments-with-elasticsearch-1.md

       }
     '

-Wait, still not there - let's get dismax to help and turn this into a phrase search to fetch the single document I was after:
+Wait, still not there - it's returning the posts containing both words but not necessarily together.
+In this case, I could fix it by changing the query to only look in the text field but that's likely to stop working if a new document is added that contains both search terms in a different order; also it will exclude any relevant data that may be added to the title field.
+Let's get the dismax query parser to help and turn this into a phrase query by wrapping the search in quotes:

     curl -X POST 'http://localhost:9200/test/_search?pretty=true' -d '
       {